 IATA ensures that people and goods can move around the global airline network as easily as if they were on a single airline in a single country.
 IATA also seeks to improve understanding of the industry among decision makers and increase awareness of the benefits that aviation brings to national and global economies.

-WSG is the abbreviation of Worldwide Slot Guidelines where the policy, principle and process that airlines schedulers, coordinators and facilitators have to follow are defined.
-The policy, principles and process that include the role of airlines, airports, coordinators and facilitators, the priorities of coordination, and ‘Use It or Lose It’ rule, etc. are defined in this WSG.
+WASG is the abbreviation of Worldwide Airport Slot Guidelines where the policy, principle and process that airlines schedulers, coordinators and facilitators have to follow are defined.
+The policy, principles and process that include the role of airlines, airports, coordinators and facilitators, the priorities of coordination, and ‘Use It or Lose It’ rule, etc. are defined in this WASG.
+The WASG is developed and maintained by three parties; IATA, ACI (Airport Council International) and WWACG (Worldwide Airport Coordinators Group).

 According to the degree of congestion, the airports are categorized into three levels as follows.